combiz/nf-core-scflow/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-The output after integration, dimension reduction and clustering is a `.html` report generated by the process `SCFLOW_REPORTINTEGRATED` which can be found in the `reports/` folder.
+The process `SCFLOW_REPORTINTEGRATED` saves an interactive integration and clustering HTML report to the reports/ folder.

 </details>